John Bernecker: Tributes

 Tributes were paid by people Bernecker worked with, including Walking Dead stars Norman Reedus, Jeffrey Dean Morgan and Lauren Cohan.
 The premiere episode of the eighth season, "Mercy", the first to air after the accident, was dedicated "In Memory of John Bernecker", along with dedication to George A. Romero who died three days later.

 The movie Game Night has a dedication to his memory at the end of the credits.
 A dedication was also made in his memory in the credits for the series finale of Turn: Washington's Spies.
 The movie Avengers Of Justice: Farce Wars has a tribute at the end of all the credits.

 Bernecker was buried at Metairie Cemetery in New Orleans.

 Lawsuit

 Bernecker's parents Susan Bernecker and Hagen Bernecker initiated a lawsuit against AMC and the production companies involved in filming The Walking Dead in January 2018, asserting the companies were negligent in safety precautions for the stunt.
 The jury trial was held in December 2019, with the jury awarding Bernecker's family US$8.6 million in damages after finding that TWD 8, AMC's production company, and Stalwart Films were negligent in Bernecker's death, while clearing AMC of any wrongdoing.
+This verdict was later repealed by the Georgia Court of Appeals.